pebblecode/pebblecode.github.io/index.md

 # Expertise One
 expertise-one-title: Cloud
 expertise-one-summary: We are experts in working with cloud technologies and have experience of configuring, automating and managing Amazon Web Services, Azure, Rackspace and even some old school bare metal.
-expertise-one-illustration: chart.png
+expertise-one-illustration: cloud.svg

 # Expertise Two
 expertise-two-title: Mobility
 expertise-two-summary: We are a mobile by default team and have strong expertise in design and development for mobile.
 We are excited by progressive web apps and the blurring between native and web.
-expertise-two-illustration: phone.png
+expertise-two-illustration: phone.svg

 # Expertise Three
 expertise-three-title: Internet of Things
 expertise-three-summary: We have strong experience of working with internet-enabled hardware including firmware.
 We have worked with Bluetooth Low Energy, Light Bulbs, Rasperry Pis and Sensors.
-expertise-three-illustration: microscope.png
+expertise-three-illustration: microscope.svg

 # ------- Photo -------- #

 ## ------ Product ------ ##
-product-illustration: people.png
+action-illustration: people.png
-product-title: Hack Days
+action-title: Hack Days
-product-summary: We run a monthly introduction to Digital Innovation workshop at pebble HQ.
+action-summary: We run a monthly introduction to Digital Innovation workshop at pebble HQ.
 This is a practical workshop on techniques that can make your organisation more innovative.
-product-btn-text: Sign Up Now
+action-btn-text: Sign Up Now
-product-btn-url: /contact
+action-btn-url: /contact
 ---